eclipse-archived/codewind-docs/docs/_documentations/codewind-eclipse-quick-guide.md

     }
 }
 ```
-Any changes you make to your code is automatically built and re-deployed by Codewind and viewed in your browser.
+Any changes you make to your code are automatically built and re-deployed by Codewind and you can view them in your browser.

-### Working with the microservice
+### Working with the example calculator microservice
-You now can work with your calculator.
+You now can work with the example calculator microservice.

 * Use the port number you saw when you first opened the application.
 * Make sure to remove the `< >` symbol in the URL.